programmfabrik/apitest/README.md

         // What endpoint we want to target.
 You find all possible endpoints in the api documentation "endpoint": "suggest",

-        // If no endpoint is given, the server url to connect can be set directly "server_url": "",
+        // the server url to connect can be set directly for a request, overwriting the configured server url "server_url": "",

         // How the endpoint should be accessed.
 The api documentations tells your which methods are possible for an endpoint.
 All HTTP methods are possible.